reflectoring/reflectoring.github.io/content/blog/2022/2022-03-26-complete-guide-to-middleware-in-express.md

 Since we have attached this function to the `app` object, it will get called for every call to the express application.
 Now when we visit `http://localhost:3000` or any other route in this application, we can see the HTTP method and URL of the incoming request object in the terminal window.

-## Adding Middleware Function for Error Handling
+## Adding a Middleware Function for Error Handling

 Express comes with a default error handler that takes care of any errors that might be encountered in the application.
 The default error handler is added as a middleware function at the end of the middleware function stack.